Mass General Brigham Ventures

 Series B in 2024

 InStride Health is an outpatient care platform focused on delivering evidence-based treatment for pediatric anxiety and obsessive-compulsive disorder (OCD).
-The company offers a tailored virtual care journey that includes individual and group therapy, coaching, and medication management, all facilitated by a coordinated team of psychiatrists, therapists, and coaches.
-This approach ensures that children and teenagers receive effective, accessible, and affordable care, keeping them engaged throughout the treatment process.
-By prioritizing evidence-based practices, InStride Health aims to enhance the mental well-being of young patients and their families.
+The company offers a tailored virtual care journey that includes individual and group therapy, coaching, and medication management.
+This comprehensive approach is facilitated by a coordinated team of experienced psychiatrists, therapists, and coaches, ensuring that children and teenagers receive effective and accessible care.
+InStride Health aims to engage young patients and their families in their treatment, making mental health support both affordable and effective.

 Nocion Therapeutics